raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

 - Open an [Issue](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/issues/new).
 - Use a **clear and descriptive title** to identify your idea.
 - **Describe your idea** including as many details as you can.
-- **Describe the current behavior** and **explain the behavior you would like instead** and why.
+- Describe the **current behavior** and explain the **behavior you would like instead** and why.
-- If relevant **include screenshots and/or animated GIFs** to enhance the description.
+- Include **screenshots and/or animated GIFs** if you can.
-- **Explain why your idea is useful** to most plugin users.
+- Explain why your **idea is useful** to most plugin users.

 ### Your Code Contribution

 The guide for submitting your **code contribution**.
-Following the guide increase the chance of getting your code released.
+If you follow this guide, you increase the chance of getting your code released.

 If you are new to open-source code contributions, start with these links: